British European Airways Flight 548

-British European Airways Flight 548 was a scheduled passenger flight from London Heathrow to Brussels that crashed near Staines, Surrey, England, soon after take-off on 18 June 1972, killing all 118 people on board.
+British European Airways Flight 548 was a scheduled passenger flight from London Heathrow to Brussels that crashed near Staines, England, United Kingdom, shortly after take-off on 18 June 1972, killing all 118 people on board.
 The accident became known as the Staines air disaster.
-As of 2025, it remains the deadliest air accident (as opposed to terrorist incidents) in the United Kingdom and was the deadliest air accident involving a Hawker Siddeley Trident.
-One passenger initially survived the impact but died of his injuries soon after.
+As of 2025, it remains the deadliest air accident (as opposed to terrorist incidents) in British aviation history and was the deadliest air accident involving a Hawker Siddeley Trident.

+Initially, there were two survivors of the accident; a man, who was discovered in the remains of the aircraft cabin, and a young woman, but both later died of their injuries.

-The aircraft suffered a deep stall in the third minute of its flight and crashed to the ground, narrowly missing a busy main road.
+The aircraft had entered a deep stall in the third minute of its flight and had then descended steeply until it crashed into the ground, narrowly missing a busy main road.
 The public inquiry principally blamed the captain for failing to maintain airspeed and configure the high-lift devices correctly.
-It also cited the captain's heart condition and the limited experience of the co-pilot, while noting an unspecified "technical problem" that the crew apparently resolved before take-off.
+It also cited the captain's undiagnosed heart condition and the limited experience of the co-pilot while noting an unspecified "technical problem" that the crew apparently resolved before take-off.

-The crash took place against the background of a pilots' strike that had caused bad feelings between crew members.
-The strike had also disrupted services, causing Flight 548 to be loaded with the maximum weight allowable.
-Recommendations from the inquiry led to the mandatory installation of cockpit voice recorders in British-registered airliners.
+The crash took place against the background of an impending pilots' strike that had strained relations between crew members.
+The strike had also disrupted services, causing Flight 548 to be loaded to the maximum weight allowable.
+Recommendations from the inquiry led to the mandatory installation of cockpit voice recorders (CVR) in British-registered airliners.
 Another recommendation was for greater caution before allowing off-duty crew members to occupy flight deck seats.
 Some observers felt that the inquiry was unduly biased in favour of the aircraft's manufacturers.